MoonSeoJun/spring-chat/README.md

 #### Testing Site : www.springchat.kro.kr

 ---------------------------------------------------------------
-Made by Spring boot MVC :herb:
+Made by using Spring boot MVC :herb:

 If you wanna build, Run terminal and Run command "./gradlew build" Then, it is just builded and you just run jar file.